-- NSC stadium/infrastructure repair (\$275,000) - NSC campus/specialty facility replacements (\$150,000) - Schwan Super Rink/specialty flooring replacement (\$350,000) - NSC campus/parking lot preservation (\$50,000) - NSC campus/door replacement (\$25,000)
+- NSC stadium/infrastructure repair & facility replacement (\$300,000) - NSC stadium light replacement (\$480,000) - NSC sports hall water heater replacement (\$61,000) - Schwan Super Rink/specialty flooring replacement (\$656,000)

 The National Sports Center (NSC), located in Blaine, is a state-owned facility governed by the Minnesota Amateur Sports Commission (MASC).
 Construction on the 600-acre campus began in 1989, and has continued to grow and evolve each year.
-As the MASC's flagship facility, the NSC annually hosts over four million visitors each year with an economic impact over \$50 million.
+As the MASC's flagship facility, the NSC annually hosts over four million visitors with an economic impact over \$50 million.